High-dimensional variable clustering based on maxima of a weakly dependent random process: Additional results

+and use Equations \eqref{proof:sc_1} and \eqref{proof:sc_2} to obtain the statement. \end{proof} The strong consistency of the madogram in Proposition \ref{prop:strong_consistency} could be extended to the $\alpha$-mixing case.
 We present here the strong consistency of our procedure when the dimension $d$ is fixed the sample size $n$ grows at infinity.
 The main technicality of the proof has already been tackled in Proposition \ref{prop:strong_consistency} and we state the precise formulation of this theorem below.

 \begin{theorem} Consider the AI-block model as defined in Definition \ref{def:AI_block_models} under Condition \ref{ass:A} and $(\normalfont{\textbf{Z}_t}, t \in \mathbb{Z})$ be a stationary multivariate random process.
 For a given $\mathcal{X}$ and its corresponding estimator $\hat{\mathcal{X}}$, if Conditions \ref{ass:domain}, \ref{ass:consistency} holds, then {taking $\tau = 0$}